Orlov lifts Capitals over Lightning 4-3

 AVALANCHE 5, BLACKHAWKS 2

-CHICAGO (AP) — Nathan MacKinnon had a goal and three assists, and the Colorado Avalanche beat the Chicago Blackhawks 5-2 on Friday.
+CHICAGO (AP) — Nathan MacKinnon had a goal and three assists, sending the Avalanche to the road win.

 J.T.
-Compher added a goal and two assists for Colorado, which earned its second straight win.
+Compher added a goal and two assists for Colorado, which earned its second straight victory.
 Cale Makar, Ryan Graves and Valeri Nichushkin also scored in the first of a home-and-home set.

 Patrick Kane and Zack Smith scored for the Blackhawks, who have dropped four of five.
 Defenceman Duncan Keith left with a groin injury midway through the second period.